samueljacobs98/calculator-project/README.md

 ### HTML and SCSS/CSS

-The Block Element Modifier (B.E.M.) classing approach for elements was utilised.
 The CSS/SCSS used display: grid to organise the calculator elements.
 The buttons were organised using flexbox.

 A mobile-first approach was taken to designing the calculator, ensuring reponsiveness, hence a consistency of experience regardless of the platform through which the calculator is accessed.